 7. Ghevar

-Ghevar is a signature sweet dish of Rajasthan and is seen in almost all festivals and occasions.
-The appealing dessert is made from blending milk, flour, and ghee.
-It is then doused in sugar syrup and sprinkled with almonds, pistachios, and saffron on top.
+Ghevar, a signature sweet dish of Rajasthan, graces almost all festivals and occasions.
+The enticing dessert involves blending milk, flour, and ghee.
+Afterward, it undergoes a delightful bath in sugar syrup and gets adorned with almonds, pistachios, and saffron on top.

 Ghevar